victoriaehall/GettingCleaningData_CourseProject/CodeBook.md

----
-title: "CodeBook for Getting and Cleaning Data Course Project"
+##CodeBook for Getting and Cleaning Data Course Project
-output: html_document
----

 1. **subject**  'subject'
         Numeric value between 1 and 30